Markus-Hefner/Portfolio-Project-1/README.md

   - The dominant colours are whitesmoke and a shade of beige.
 They were chosen because they resemble the colour of a coated drumhead and the wood of a pair of sticks.
   Luckily I also was able to find pictures on pexels.com of a drum kit with a similar colour which I then used as dividers between the sections on the homepage as well as on the Contact-Us page
   - The hero image as well as the end-of-page image were chosen firstly because the show kids playing drums and secondly because the background was white-ish which works nicely with the navbar and footer colour of whitesmoke.

+  ## Wireframes

+  ## Technology

+  - Gitpod was used for writing and editing the code.
+  - GitHub is used for storing the code.
+  - Font Awesome was used to provide the icon for all social plattforms.
+  - favicon.io was used to turn the icon into usable code to paste into the head element in order to get a favicon.
+  - Google Fonts provides the Merriweather and Raleway fonts which were used an all pages of this site.

+## Testing

+- The W3C Markup Validator and W3C CSS Validator Services were used to check the code of all pages.
+No error were found.

+report

+- User Stories - Test Cases
+  - As a visitor of this site I want to find a drum teacher for my 6 year old child who just started elementary school.
+  Because of the simple layout of the site I found the Contact Us link right away in the very easily readable navigation bar.
+  IMG
+  After clicking on it I was re-directed to the site contact us form.
+I right away clicked on the "Count Me In!"-button.
+However, I was informed that I first had to put in my child's first name.
+  IMG
+  After that I clicked again on the "Count Me In!"-button but again I was informed that I had fill out the next input field.
+  IMG
+  This went on as such until the phone number which I was allowed to skip.
+  IMG
+  Then I was re-directed to a confirmation page.
+Since the basic layout was the same from here I had the option to go to homepage, the pricing section, the location section or contact them again by click again on the "Contact-Us"-button.

+  - As a parent who wants to gather information about a possible drum schools since I quickly want to find information about this particular school.
+  As a first time visitor I was greeted with a welcoming and warm homepage.
+The color schemes and images immediately established the feeling of drumming and music.
+In the navigation bar I found links to the different sections and pages.
+To see the section I could also just scroll down.
+In order to get a better feeling for the school I chose the latter.
+All was very clean and I quickly got sense of school and enough information to make an informed desicion.

+  - As a caring parent who already looked into drum schools I want to know what exactly the differences to a more traditional drum schools are.
+Furthermore I'd like to easily compare pricing and location.
+  However, I decided to use the links since I find more efficient and I always new were I was.
+And since the header and title remained at the top of the screen at all times I was able to go from anywhere to everywhere on the site.
+  In the pricing section I also found a button for a free trial which led me to the contact us section.
+  IMG

+- Bugs
+  - FIXED: At the beginning the background images were used as normal images within the HTML which led to distorted pictures.
+However, the problem was fixed after the images were loaded in the CSS.
+  - NOT FIXED: I was unable to get the input field of the form element to get to max-width of 20rem while also being aligned center by the parent container.
+They are now at their default width which looks a bit odd espacially on larger screen sizes.

+- Supported Screens and Browsers
+  - The Website was tested with Firefox and Google Chrome.
+  - It was viewed stretched from a width of 280px up to a width of 2300px.

+## Deployment